Sisters of St. Agnes: History

 The Congregation of Sisters of St. Agnes was founded in Barton, Wisconsin, on August 12, 1858.
 Father Caspar Rehrl (1809 - 1881), an Austrian missionary, established a sisterhood of pioneer women under the patronage of St. Agnes of Rome to whom he had a special devotion.
 At first the group suffered such untold hardship that, for a few months in 1861, it was reduced to one blind sister.

 The arrival of Mary Hazotte in 1863 gave the fledgling community a new life and leadership when she, in 1864 at the age of 17, was elected general superior.
-Mother Agnes Hazotte (1847 - 1905) directed the move from Barton to Fond du Lac, WI, in 1870 and served as the community's leader until her death in 1905.
+Mother Agnes Hazotte (1847 - 1905) directed the move from Barton to Fond du Lac, WI, in 1870.
+She also authorized the staffing by Sisters of St. Agnes of Leo House for German Catholic immigrants in NYC in 1889.
+Mother Agnes served as the leader of the Congregation until her death in 1905.
 In 1870, Father Francis Haas became the spiritual director of the community and assisted in revising the original rule.

 In 1893, land was purchased adjoining the convent grounds for the establishment of St. Agnes Hospital, which was dedicated on June 23, 1896.

 These three founders paved the ways for growth and expansion.
-As of 2023, more than 200 vowed members of the Congregation minister throughout the United States and Nicaragua.
+As of 2023, more than 125 vowed members of the Congregation minister throughout the United States and Nicaragua.